-any of a phylum (Ctenophora) of sea animals with an oval, transparent, jellylike body bearing eight rows of comblike plates that aid in swimming
+Any of a phylum (Ctenophora) of sea animals with an oval, transparent, jellylike body bearing eight rows of comblike plates that aid in swimming.

 Origin of ctenophore

 - From New Latin Ctenophora phylum name Greek kteis kten- comb New Latin -phora from neuter pl. of Greek -phoros -phore